 Lobuche Peak Summit Climb

-If you would like to visit Everest Base Camp with our Teams 1, 2 or 3 and stay longer and go higher, bring your crampons and ice axe and add a climb of Lobuche Peak, to over 20,000 feet (we stop at the false summit the real summit is a very difficult technical climbing).
-Our itinerary includes staying in lodges between Lukla and Pheriche, then in our custom Lobuche Peak base camp (for fantastic acclimatization hiking) for several nights prior to moving on up to Everest BC at the beginning of the expedition.
+If you would like to visit Everest Base Camp with our Teams 1, 2 or 3 and stay longer and go higher, bring your crampons and ice axe and add a climb of Lobuche Peak (to over 20,000 feet we stop at the false summit the last pitch to the real summit is difficult technical climbing).

 Lobuche Peak is a perfect objective if you are fit and have Mt.
 Rainier type skills (ice axe, crampons, and roped glacier travel).
 We will review use of fixed ropes for climbers who have not done this before.
 Afterward, trek back out to Lukla with our crack Nepalese Guide Team for the flight to Kathmandu.